amqp-node/amqplib/channel_api.md

 the fields.
 Absent fields will be given defaults as for a URL supplied as a string.

+###### Configuring multiple hosts to connect to

+If you have a cluster of RabbitMQ nodes, you can configure multiple hosts in order to recover connections in case of a node failure.

+To do that, you should provide an array for the `url` argument instead of a string or an object.
+Each element of the array should be a valid `url` argument (e.g. a string or an object)

+Every time the client recovers the connection, it will pick the next url in the array.
+You can configure a strategy to select the next url by providing the `hostShuffle` configuration in `socketOptions`.
+Supported strategies are `"round-robin"` and `"random"`.
+You can also provide a custom function, which will take an array of urls and a current url index and should return a new url index.
+This function will be called on every recover attempt.

 ###### Socket options

 The socket options will be passed to the socket library (`net` or